tscircuit/contribution-tracker/README.md

 - The LLM classifies each Diff/PR as into a set of attributes for scoring
 - All the PRs, summaries, and classifications are organized into charts and tables for [the website](https://contributions.tscircuit.com)

-## Sponsorship System

-The contribution tracker includes a sponsorship program that provides financial support to active contributors based on their weekly contribution scores.

 ### Weekly Star Ratings